stjude/proteinpaint/shared/utils/README.md

 ## Develop

-For server dev, the `tsx` library will accept imports with or without file extension, and is able to correctly resolve imports of '.js' files that are actually '.ts' files, which is done to comply with tsc compiler requirements.
+For server dev, the `tsx` library will accept imports with or without file extension.
 Server (consumer) code MUST use the `.js` file extension even when importing `#shared/*.ts` files.

-For client dev, the esbuild config will bundle the #shared imports correctly, using custom plugins like dirname.
+For client dev, the esbuild config will bundle the #shared imports correctly, even when `.js` extension is used to import what is actually a `.ts` file, by using custom plugins like dirname.

 ## Build